 Limited clinical data indicate that ELIQUIS plasma concentrations are increased in patients with severe renal impairment (creatinine clearance 15–29 ml/min), which may lead to an increased bleeding risk.

-For the treatment of DVT, treatment of PE and prevention of recurrent DVT and PE, ELIQUIS is to be used with caution in patients with severe renal impairment (creatinine clearance 15–29 ml/min).
+For the prevention of VTE in elective hip or knee replacement surgery, for the treatment of DVT, treatment of PE and prevention of recurrent DVT and PE, ELIQUIS is to be used with caution in patients with severe renal impairment (creatinine clearance 15–29 ml/min).

 For the prevention of stroke and systemic embolism in patients with NVAF, patients with severe renal impairment (creatinine clearance 15–29 ml/min), and patients with serum creatinine ≥1.5 mg/dL